ungleich/cdist/docs/src/man1/cdist.rst

 ~/.cdist
     Your personal cdist config directory.
-If exists it will be automatically used. cdist/conf
+If exists it will be automatically used.
+~/.cdist/inventory
+    The home inventory directory.
+If ~/.cdist exists it will be used as default inventory directory. cdist/conf
     The distribution configuration directory.
 It contains official types and explorers.
 This path is relative to cdist installation directory.